Pensions and life certificates

 2.1 Life certificates for reparation pensions

-The work of making reparations for National Socialist wrongs remains a high priority for Germany.
-It is essential that compensation payments continue to be made to holocaust survivors in the usual way in spite of the coronavirus pandemic.
+The work of making reparations for National Socialist wrongs is a high priority for the Federal Government and Länder.
+As things stand, it may be assumed that ongoing compensation payments to Holocaust survivors will continue to be made in the usual way in spite of the coronavirus pandemic.

 a) Recipients of pensions under the BEG (Bundesentschädigungsgesetz/ Federal Compensation Act):

-With regard to certificates of existence to be filed by BEG pension recipients with the federal state reparation authorities, the requirements set out in the notes on the back of the relevant forms apply.
+With regard to life certificates to be filed by BEG pension recipients with the federal state reparation authorities, the requirements set out in the notes on the back of the relevant forms apply.

-In order to protect your health, alternative forms of authentication are also being recognised in addition to the authentication options listed on the forms while the coronavirus pandemic is ongoing.
+In order to protect your health, alternative forms of certification are also being recognised in addition to the certification options listed on the forms while the coronavirus pandemic is ongoing.
 This means you will not need to visit a German diplomatic mission or UK authority for this purpose.
-Instead you should have your certificate authenticated by
+Instead you can have your certificate certified by

 - your doctor or